Conservation Banking Process High Level Overview

 Credit Customer Process Summary

 Typically, industry parties seeking to transfer liability from “incidental take” under the Endangered Species Act will seek a take permit under Sections 7 (federal nexus) or 10 (no federal nexus) or in the case of the Lesser Prairie Chicken under a Candidate Conservation Agreement with Assurances or Section 4(d) of the ESA.
 In the case of Section 10, the most common method of achieving an incidental take permit (“ITP”) is via the creation of a Habitat Conservation Plan or “HCP”.
-Recently the USFWS has strongly advocated for industry wide HCPs and strongly dis-favors project specific HCPs due to limited USFWS personnel resources and greater efficiencies enjoyed by industry wide HCPs.
+Recently the USFWS has strongly advocated for industry wide HCPs or CCAAs and strongly dis-favors project specific HCPs or CCAAs due to limited USFWS personnel resources and greater efficiencies enjoyed by industry wide permits.
 In rare cases, industry participants may secure a quasi ITP via participating in a conservation plan approved by the USFWS under Section 4(d) of the ESA.
-This is currently the situation with the Western Association of Fish & Wildlife Agencies “WAFWA” Range Wide Plan “RWP” for the Lesser Prairie Chicken at the present time.
+This is currently the situation with the Western Association of Fish & Wildlife Agencies “WAFWA” Range Wide Plan “RWP” for the Lesser Prairie Chicken at the present time (note: 4(d) rule was eliminated as part of the 2016 de-listing).
 The timing of securing a path to achieve ITP relative the listing decision date is critical for industry participants in order to avoid project delay or potentially even work stoppage.
 If your company has not determined and secured the ability to achieve “take” at the time of a listing decision or after a listing decision has occurred for an endangered species project delay is a virtual certainty.
 Once a Section 7 or 10 permit is achieved or inclusion into a conservation plan under Section 4(d), purchase of credits from conservation banks, or other approved mitigation options, can occur to transfer liability away from the project.
+Purchase of conservation bank credits is also an option under non ESA/voluntary market structures.